cgerull/techinfo/content/posts/ha-proxy-for-ssh.md

 comment: false
 date: "2015-08-23T00:00:00Z"
 description: Configure haproxy to act as reverse proxy for ssh.
+authors:
+  - claus-gerull
 tags:
-    - proxy
-    - ssh
     - linux
 title: HA Proxy as a reverse ssh proxy
 draft: false
 ---

 If you want to hide a ssh service to the public use a reverse ssh proxy.
 Just as Apache can act as a reverse http / https proxy, so can HA Proxy act as a reverse ssh proxy.
 <!--more-->

 Why just don’t use port forwarding?
 Well, suppose you have a service like GitHub,GitLab or Bitbucket to serve your upstream Git repository and you want to access your reverse proxy host and your service host by ssh on port 22?
 Then [HAProxy](http://www.haproxy.org) is in my opinion the easiest option to forward the SSL service port to a backend server.

 Bear in mind to upgrade your firewall on the proxy host.